Advising & Support

 Online Education Support

 Online learning can be substantially different from conventional, classroom-based learning and there is an online component to nearly every class at ACC.
 If you are new to the world of online learning, you may be wondering how to succeed in an online class.
-In order to make the most of your learning experience, we offer online resources from our eLearning team to help you excel in your courses.
+In order to make the most of your learning experience, we offer online resources to help you excel in your courses.

-- Courses that are online provide flexibility for when you attend class, but attendance is still mandatory.
+- Online courses provide flexibility for when you attend class, but attendance is still mandatory.
 Similar to a traditional course, you must virtually “attend” an online course in order to benefit from the information and knowledge provided by the professor.

 - Paying attention to an online lecture is as important as paying attention in class.
 Taking notes will still be a useful tool in learning and retaining information.
 One of the benefits of online learning is the ability to rewind an audio or video lecture ensuring you will not miss key points.